kevinrue/GOexpress-original/README.md

 valid column name in the AnnotatedDataFrame.

 The analysis identifies all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
-A one-way ANOVA is performed on the grouping factor for each gene present in the expression dataset.
-Following multiple-testing correction, genes associated with the GO term in BioMart but below the threshold for significance or absent from the dataset are assigned a F.value of 0.
-GO terms are scored and ranked on the average F.value of associated genes according to BioMart annotations.
+A random forest (simple one-way ANOVA is also available) is generated on the grouping factor for each gene present in the expression dataset.
+Genes associated with the GO term in BioMart but absent from the dataset are assigned a score of 0 and a rank of max(rank)+1.
+GO terms are scored and ranked on the average rank (alternatively, score) of associated genes according to BioMart annotations.
+Note that to compute the average, the denominator used is the total number of genes associated with the GO term, even those absent from the dataset.

 Functions are provided to investigate and visualise the results of the above analysis.
 The score table can be filtered for GO terms over